-When you just plop your roast, pizza, or casserole in the oven, set the temperature and turn it on bake, it feels so easy anyone could do it, right?
-What happens, then, when the oven doesn't heat?
+When you plop your roast, pizza or casserole in the oven, set the temperature and turn it on bake, it feels so easy anyone could do it, right?
+But what happens when the oven doesn't heat?
 What could be wrong?

 Well, the problem may be with the electric oven ignitor.
-With a few tools from the electrical toolbox and a little patience, you can change it yourself and save a little money.
+Not to worry: With a few tools from the electrical toolbox and a little patience, you can change it yourself and save a little money.
 This easy fix takes less than 15 minutes.

 What You Need